Clover Stadium

 Clover Stadium is a baseball park in Pomona, New York.
-It is the home field of the New York Boulders of the independent Frontier League.
+It is the home of the New York Boulders of the Frontier League.
 It has a seating capacity of 6,362 and it opened on June 16, 2011.
-The stadium is also home to the St. Thomas Aquinas College baseball team (NCAA Division II), who began playing all their home games at the venue in the spring of 2012.
-The Spartans are the 2014 and 2017 NCAA East Region Champions.
+The stadium is also home to three college baseball teams.
+The NCAA Division II St. Thomas Aquinas College Spartans and Dominican Chargers baseball teams each began playing their home games at the venue in the spring of 2012.
+The Manhattan Jaspers baseball team, which plays in Division I, has used Clover Stadium as its home venue since 2022.

 In 2012, the project to design and build the stadium received the Ward House Award from the Lower Hudson Valley Branch of the American Society of Civil Engineers.
 Originally named Provident Bank Park, naming rights were sold to Palisades Federal Credit Union in April 2016 and to Fiserv in January 2022 who renamed it Clover Stadium for the company's Clover point-of-sale-platform.